Quick-start styling guide

 styles: {

-//your styles will go here
+//your style overrides will go here

 }